wchesley/notebook/Security/Threatlocker.md

 Use at least 2 variables when whitelisting custom applications.
 Don't whitelist based on path alone as anyone can drop an exe into that directory and threatlocker will whitelist it (most likely inadvertently).

 Can create policies that apply per user rather than per machine.

+Storage Control as FIM: There's no option to ignore files of certain type or directory?
+It seems to be all or nothing.